AndriyMulyar/bert_document_classification/examples/ml4health_2019_replication/data/README.md

 These are located in the zip files in the section.
 Pull them down and un-zip everything into this directory (again `examples/ml4health_2019_replication/data`)

-As a pre-flight check, your directory should look like this.
+As a pre-flight check, your data directory should look like this.

 ```bash
 examples/ml4health_2019_replication/data/